radareorg/radare2-book/src/crackmes/ioli/ioli_0x00.md

 vaddr=0x080485a9 paddr=0x000005a9 ordinal=004 sz=16 len=15 section=.rodata type=a string=Password OK :)\n
 ```

-But what is this?
+What is this?
 It's a string, but we haven't seen it in running the application yet.

 ```
 vaddr=0x0804858f paddr=0x0000058f ordinal=002 sz=7 len=6 section=.rodata type=a string=250382